 The Lid of Lodge Color Enameled Dutch Oven

 The lid of this oven itself is something to look at.
-The black porcelain rim sets this design apart from other similarly priced models, and only adds to the effect the colors already provide.
+The black porcelain rim sets this design apart from other similarly priced models, and only adds to the effect the colors already provided.
 There are some minor design flaws in the lid.
-In pre2011 models, the lid sits on top of the rest of the oven on three small ridges, sort of like a tripod.
+In pre-2011 models, the lid sits on top of the rest of the oven on three small ridges, sort of like a tripod.
 Although this allowed the lid to lie flat, it also allowed quite a lot of steam and heat to escape.

 Newer models have fixed that.
 The knob of the lid is also heat resistant only to a certain point at 400 degrees it will begin to crack.